MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/managed-identities.md

     New-AzWebApp @parameters
     ```

 1. Patch the newly created web app to set the `identity.type` property to `UserAssigned` and add your existing user-assigned managed identity to the `identity.userAssignedIdentities` property.
-To accomplish this, first provide the `id` field recorded earlier in this guide as the value of the `identityId` shell variable.
+To accomplish this task, first provide the `id` field recorded earlier in this guide as the value of the `identityId` shell variable.
 Then, construct a payload object and convert it to JSON.
 Finally, use [`Invoke-AzRestMethod`](/powershell/module/az.accounts/invoke-azrestmethod) with the `PATCH` HTTP verb to update the existing web app.

     ```azurepowershell-interactive
     $identityId = "<resource-id-recorded-earlier>"